JaymeMorrissey99/Neils-Assignment/Coding Standards/codeStandards.md

 Method names in Java are written in camel case - the first letter of the first word is in lowercase and the first letter of the remaining word in method name is capital.
 For example, a method for the Car class would be called startCar, instead of Start or StartCar.

+## Naming Attributes/Member Variables
+Attributes and member variables should be named singular nouns.
+For example, a Car class can have several attributes/variables.
+These can be called names such as “name”, “model”, “registration” etc.

 ## Article/Blog Links